DevMountain/Hosting-Digital-Ocean/README.md

 ###### .env variables
 - On local machine, instead of using absolute paths (e.g., 'http://localhost:3200/auth') use environment variables.
-In other words, everywhere you have a full path with "localhost" in it, replace that path string with a reference to a variable, and store that variable and value in your .env (or config.js) file.
+In other words, everywhere you have a full path with "localhost" in it, replace that path string with a reference to a variable, and store that variable and value in your .env file.
-    - For example, if you have an `<a>` tag with an Auth0 link like this...
+    - For example, if you have an `<a>` tag with a link like this...

         ``` <a href={"http://localhost:3200/auth"}><li>Log in</li></a> ```